At the circus museum in Baraboo, Wisconsin.>

-Call or email to discuss how I can help you meet your editorial goals or to request samples of books, games, puzzles, articles, scripts, and other professionally published content.
-I also have prototypes and proposals for games that teach English language, math, American history, grammar, and vocabulary.
-Let's talk!
+Call or email to discuss how I can help you meet your editorial and creative goals or to request samples of my books, games, puzzles, articles, multimedia scripts, and other jazzy content.

 If you're a children's librarian, teacher, or bookstore owner/manager and would like to invite me to give a talk, please contact me for availability and rates.
 Here's my Michigan Authors and Illustrators profile.
 I'm also frequently in New York.

 I can discuss writing nonfiction and fiction, careers in journalism or publishing, game inventing, or the subject matter of any or all of my 50+ books (links at right).
 Science is one of my passions, but I write about a range of topics.

 I love to answer questions from kids!
 The best way to submit them is by email (address at left).

 Authors, editors, publishers: Louise accepts ARCs and review copies of books that are aimed squarely at tweens (ages 10 to 12.5), fiction and nonfiction, for consideration on her Readalicious! blog.
 Note that she limits her posts to books she highly recommends and all submissions are nonreturnable.